 - For blemishes: After cleansing my face at night, I apply the smallest amount to any new pimples I have on my face.
-Two nights of this stops them progressing.
+Two nights of this stops them progressing or getting redder.

-- In my shampoo: I add 1 drop when I wash my hair.
+- In my shampoo: I occasionally add a drop when I wash my hair.

 Lavender is calming, soothing and relaxing.
-I’m allergic to it topically (*cries*) so I stick to diffusing it.
+Unfortunately I’m allergic to it topically so I stick to diffusing it.
 I use it: